funraise/Funraise-Salesforce/README.md

 The package will let you customize how data flows from Funraise into Salesforce.
 Once the package is installed, there will be a Funraise app in Salesforce with tabs for Setup and Errors.

 The setup page is where the mappings can be changed.
 Any changes will only apply to future incoming Funraise data.

+## How it works
+If you want to trace how the code converts a POST request from the Funraise server to, choose one of the controllers in the src/classes directory.
+All of the controllers that accept a REST webservice call from the Funraise platform are titled frWS<entity>Controller.
+From there you can observe how the request is deserialized and used to create concret sObjects, in some cases using customized mappings.